Towards a theory of dissipative Dark Matter I: the Born limit: Energy-differential cross sections

 \paragraph{Long-range mediation} We start with the long-range mediated force.
 The analytical complexity of the NR results increases, so that we relegate the presentation of squared matrix elements to App.~\ref{EqualmassAmplitudes}.

 For the emission of a vector boson $V^{\mu}$, in contrast to the scattering of distinguishable particles, the emission amplitudes of the dSIDM scenarios $ \chi \chi\to \chi \chi V$ and $ S S \to S S V$ are not identical.
 This difference arises from the statistical properties of the DM candidates, which determine the interference sign between the contributions from the $t$- and $u$-channel diagrams.
-For vector emission from Dirac fermions, $ \chi \chi\to \chi \chi V$, the energy differential cross-section reads
+For vector emission from Dirac fermions, $ \chi \chi\to \chi \chi V$, the energy-differential cross section reads

 Here, we have already included the mass-dependent correction factor in terms of the variable \(\kappa\equiv m_{\phi,V}/\omega\).
 For $\kappa=0$, the result agrees with \cite{Fedyushin1952,Garibyan1953}.
 To simplify the presentation, we introduce the short-hand notation for the following $x$-dependent functions